ktetteh/cse15l-lab-reports/week-3-lab-report.md

 chapter-2.txt
 chapter-3.txt
 ```
 What happened in the code block above was that it looked through the 4 files given for the string "kills", and since *chapter-2.txt* and *chapter-3.txt* contain the string, those were print out in the terminal.
-This is helpful because this allows users to quickly check for where something they are looking for could be be act quickly and in a efficent manner.
+This is helpful because this allows users to quickly check for where something they are looking for could be act quickly and in a efficent manner.

 For the other example, the user is looking for the string 'Americans' in the technical/911report directory in the same files, which are *chapter-2.txt*, *chapter-3.txt*, *chapter-13.2.txt*, *chapter-13.3.txt*: